 What qualifications are needed to become a QCIT observer?
-QCIT observers are required to pass a certification or recertification exam annually and have the relevant language skills for the setting(s) where they will conduct observations.
+QCIT observers are required to pass certification annually and have the relevant language skills for the setting(s) they will conduct observations in.

 We do not have any other requirements for participating in training.
 For example, there is no specific educational requirement.
 However, we do recommend the following: